 - Take a short trip through the wizard by clicking Looks good, next (or Back, if you want) on the next few screens.
 When you get to the screen where you can name your app, close it by clicking the X in the upper right corner.
 Don’t create another app just yet.

-- The wizard only lets you fine tune your analytics experience.
+- The wizard only lets you fine-tune your analytics experience.
 Wizard settings let you change certain parts of dashboards, such as filters and the fields apps use to calculate KPIs.
-But you can’t control layout or most app content.
+But you can’t control the layout or most app content.
 We’ve predetermined most app elements to give you a useful experience right out of the box.